theupdateframework/pep-on-pypi-with-tuf/README.rst

 In this section, the kinds of keys required to sign for TUF roles on PyPI is examined.
 TUF is agnostic with respect to choices of digital signature algorithms.
-For the purpose of discussion, we will assume that most digital signatures will be produced with the well-tested and tried RSA algorithm [20]_.
+For the purpose of discussion, it is assumed that most digital signatures will be produced with the well-tested and tried RSA algorithm [20]_.
 Nevertheless, we do NOT recommend any particular digital signature algorithm in this PEP because there are a few important constraints: firstly, cryptography